Package Managers \`a la Carte: A Formal Model of Dependency Resolution: Related Work

 Abate et al.~\cite{abate2020dependency} observed in 2020 that while SAT-based dependency solving did find traction among some package manager implementations, reusable components for version solving had not seen wider adoption.
-In recent years, some of the larger package ecosystems such as npm are under severe scaling pressure, and it is becoming increasingly important to revisit the question of how to reuse knowledge across ecosystems.
-For example, PacSolve's MaxSMT based resolver is a drop-in replacement for npm that reduced vulnerabilities in resolved packages and picked fresher and fewer dependees~\cite{pinckney2023pacsolve}.
-Approximate solving has also been useful for package selection under bounded latency situations~\cite{ignatiev2014optimization}.
-However, these systems are all tied to a single ecosystem: PacSolve targets npm, Spack's ASP solver targets HPC, and opam's CUDF bridge targets OCaml -- none can resolve dependencies that cross ecosystem boundaries.
+The Ecosyste.ms project~\cite{ecosystems-resolvers} catalogues resolver algorithms across ecosystems, classifying resolution strategies for over thirty package managers.
+In recent years, some of the larger package ecosystems, such as npm, have come under severe scaling pressure, and it is becoming increasingly important to revisit the question of how to reuse knowledge across ecosystems.
+For example, PacSolve's MaxSMT-based resolver is a drop-in replacement for npm that reduced vulnerabilities in resolved packages and picked fresher and fewer dependees~\cite{pinckney2023pacsolve,pinckney2024phd}.
+Approximate solving has also been useful for package selection in bounded-latency situations~\cite{ignatiev2014optimization}.
+However, these systems are all tied to a single ecosystem: none can resolve dependencies that cross ecosystem boundaries.
 PubGrub~\cite{weizenbaum2018pubgrub} is a CDCL-based dependency resolution algorithm created for Pub (Dart's package manager) that has since been adopted by Bundler (Ruby), Poetry (Python), and Swift Package Manager, among others.
-The pubgrub-rs Rust implementation~\cite{pubgrub-rs} contains an encoding of concurrent versions and features very similar to our reductions in \S\ref{sec:extensions:concurrent} and \S\ref{sec:extensions:features}.
+The pubgrub-rs Rust implementation~\cite{pubgrub-rs} encodes concurrent versions and features with the same techniques we formalise in~\S\ref{sec.mise-en-place.concurrent} and~\S\ref{sec.mise-en-place.features}.

-\paragraph{Open-source Ecosystems.} There is an enormous and increasing amount of open-source software being published, and the problem of managing dependencies will only grow more acute.
-Software Heritage is building a universal archive of this source code~\cite{abramatic2018swh}, and the Package Calculus offers the chance to build a higher-level and cross-ecosystem semantic representation of these interdependencies.

-Maintainers of some of the key distributions such as Debian (which form the basis for many other downstream products) are having to scale their automation in order to manage the ever-growing package set~\cite{becker2022colis} and vulnerabilities~\cite{lin2023vulnerability}.
-The Package Calculus approach of bringing common semantic meaning across language ecosystems should help reuse tooling that is currently language-specific to support the distribution maintainers such as those in Debian or Red Hat-based Linux.
-Being able to reason about large-scale dependencies is also important for alleviating the reproducibility crisis in scientific computing~\cite{ivie2018reproducibility}, and the Package Calculus could (with sufficient tooling) support the longer-term availability of published scientific results.
+More abstract treatments model dependency metadata itself as a mathematical object -- a general event structure~\cite{bazerman2021events}, or a \textit{dependency structure with choice} isomorphic to an antimatroid~\cite{bazerman2024mathematical} -- characterising the space of dependency-closed states rather than the resolution problem we address.